nushell/nushell.github.io/book/modules/creating_modules.md

 An export cannot have the same name as that of the module itself.
 :::

 In the [Basic Example](#basic-module-example) above, we had a module named `inc` with a command named `increment`.
-However, if you try to renamed that file to `increment.nu`, it will fail to import.
+However, if we rename that file to `increment.nu`, it will fail to import.

 ```nu
 mv inc.nu increment.nu